listman-io/docs/README.md

 8. And finally, configure and run archiving or exporting procedures in no time without any custom development (around 30 mins after simple configuration)

 ### Why CSV?
-Listman.io is built upon the principles of Unix philosophy and designed to *do one thing very well*, namely to archive and export SharePoint lists data into the CSV format.
+Listman.io is built upon the principles of Unix philosophy and designed to *do one thing very well*, namely to archive and export SharePoint lists data into the CSV format files (comma delimited).
 We use CSV files as a final data destination because:

 * CSV is understood by almost every piece of software on the planet (past and present)
 * CSV is more human-readable than XML, JSON formats
 * CSV natively supported by Microsoft Excel
 * CSV could be used as a source of import for almost any relational, document and graph DB including MS SQL Server and Microsoft Azure Database

-So if you are looking to archive, export or migrate your SharePoint data into Microsoft SQL Server Database you could use Listman.io in conjunction with other ETL tools (for example SSIS packages or SQL Server Import and Export Wizard) to easily accomplish your goal delegating SharePoint part to the Listman.io.
+So if you are looking to archive, export or migrate your SharePoint data into Microsoft SQL Server Database you could use Listman.io in conjunction with other ETL tools (for example custom SSIS packages or SQL Server Import and Export Wizard) to easily accomplish your goal delegating exporting data from SharePoint to the Listman.io.

 <a name="sysReq"/>

 ## System Requirements And Prerequisites
-Before processing to the next step make sure your system complies with the following system requirements:
+Before start let's make sure your system complies with the following system requirements:

 1. Listman.io is a Windows application that could be run as command line application or Windows Service.
 To run it you must have Windows 7/8/10/Server system installed on one of your local machines or cloud VM.
 For simplicity we will reference to the machine when Listman.io is running as the **application server**.
-2. You have .NET Framework 4.5 installed on the application server
+2. You have .NET Framework 4.5 installed on the application server. **Note:** .NET Core is not yet supported*.
 3. Your application server is connected to the Internet.
 Without the internet connection the Listman.io app wouldn't be able to verify your application licence and will fail to run archiving or export procedures.
 4. Ideally you have to have some knowledge of JSON files as well as usage Windows Command Line and Windows Services.
 5. You have SharePoint 2013/2016/2019 or SharePoint Online.

+> **\*What about .NET Core?** Unfortunately by the time of application implementation Microsoft didn't yet release .NET Standart CSOM libraries compatible with .NET Core runtime environment.
+We will keep our eye on that matter and plan to implement .NET version of the Listman.io app as soon as CSOM will be available for .NET Core.

 <a name="download"/>